redfords/schedule/README.md

 ![preview](https://i.imgur.com/X8VkStI.gif)

 ## Installation
-The project is created with Gradle, so you just need to import it to your IDE and build the project to resolve the dependencies.
+The project is created with Gradle, import it to your IDE and build the project to resolve the dependencies.

 ## Database configuration
 Create a MySQL database and replace the name and credentials in `/resources/application.properties`:

 ```